 Optional packing list items

-Below we discuss certain non-essential extras that we still think are pretty nice additions to your Annapurna Circuit packing list.
+Below, we discuss certain non-essential extras that we still think are pretty nice additions to your Annapurna Circuit packing list.

 Sleeping bag liner

 A sleeping bag isn’t easy to clean, which makes a liner a good idea.
-A liner is simply a loose sheet that’s been sewn into a rectangle that you can climb into inside of your sleeping bag to help keep it clean.
+A liner is simply a loose sheet that’s been sewn into a rectangle that you can climb into inside your sleeping bag to help keep it clean.

 It’s easy to make one yourself from an old sheet, or you can buy one.
-You can actually buy a thermal liner, which of course offers extra warmth.
+You can actually buy a thermal liner, which, of course, offers extra warmth.
 Silk liners are popular with trekkers as they’re lightweight, breathable and warm.

 As already mentioned, if you’re opting for a rented sleeping bag, a bag liner seems really rather non-negotiable.